 Staff made changes to the Bylaw as recommended during deliberations, with the majority being grammatical.
-These are minor amendments that can be seen in Attachment One.

 A meeting was held with Waikato-Tainui to obtain comment on the proposed mortuary waste clauses as suggested by the Committee Chair.
 Waikato-Tainui staff supported prohibiting the disposal of mortuary waste to the reticulated system and ultimately the Waikato River as it aligned with tikanga and Te Ture Whaimana.
 The Waikato River is a tupuna (ancestor), a taonga (treasure), and the mauri (life force) of Tainui Waka.